Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

 The asymptotic T-counts are summarized in Table~\ref{tab:HO2_T_counts}.
 Table~\ref{tab:HO2_cost} shows the cost for a an example choice of basis set size with $n_R=2^5$ and $n_\theta=2^6$.

-The advantage of using an appropriate combination of DVR and FBR representations is well pronounced already for the water molecule, with the use of standard QROM.
-We further improve this scaling by incorporating WH-QROM.In the following section, we present resource estimates for the water molecule and for a larger polyatomic system obtained using our hybrid FBR–DVR approach combined with the WH-QROM block encoding algorithm.
 For rotationally excited states ($J>0$), the rovibrational energy levels of water are accurately described by the method of ref.~\cite{Tennyson2004}, implemented in the well-established \textsc{DVR3D} code.
-For completeness, Appendix~\ref{sec:DVR3D} outlines a variant of our quantum algorithm adapted to the \textsc{DVR3D} framework, which has had significant impact in astrophysics, exoplanetary studies, and atmospheric spectroscopy.
+For completeness, in supplementary information we discuss a variant of our quantum algorithm adapted to the \textsc{DVR3D} framework, which has had significant impact in astrophysics, exoplanetary studies, and atmospheric spectroscopy.